 Workspace Setup

-2. Cover your work surface with a plastic sheet or old towels to protect from stains.
+Protect your work surface by covering it with a plastic sheet or old towels to prevent any stains from the dye.

-3. Wear old clothes or an apron to protect your clothing.
+Make sure to wear old clothes or an apron to protect your clothing from any potential dye spills.

 Step-by-Step Dyeing Process